sourcegraph/sourcegraph-vscode-DEPRECATED/README.md

 This extension contributes the following settings:

 - `sourcegraph.url`: The Sourcegraph instance to use.
 Specify your on-premises Sourcegraph instance here, if applicable.
+- `sourcegraph.remoteUrlReplacements`: Object, where each `key` is replaced by `value` in the remote url.

 ## Questions & Feedback